kelp-chip/webpack-babel-practice/README.md

 4) create a file called "webpack.config.js".

-The first module will designate your the entry point of the files you want to compile and the file name for the place you want your compiled code to be saved to.
+The first module will designate the entry point of the files you want to compile and the file name for the place you want your compiled code to go.

 The second module is for your babel loader info.